agmcfarland/GeneGrouper/README.md

 #### 1. Where can I download GenBank-format RefSeq genomes with file extension .gbff?

-There are acouple of simple options I use.
-Let's try them on downloading all clostridium genomes with complete- or chromosome-level assemblies.
+There are a couple of simple options I use.

+Let's try them by downloading all *Clostridium* genomes with complete- or chromosome-level assemblies.

-**The first option** is to use [NCBI's Assembly Advanced Search Builder](https://www.ncbi.nlm.nih.gov/assembly/advanced)
+**Option one** is to use [NCBI's Assembly Advanced Search Builder](https://www.ncbi.nlm.nih.gov/assembly/advanced)

 * Using the search builder, select 'Organism' and input 'clostridium'.
 Next, select 'Assembly Level' and select both 'chromosome' and 'complete'.
 You should get the following code generated automatically: